Wsheerio/webmConverter/README.md

 Saturation

 This lets you remove color from the output file, this is useful if you want to output to greyscale or remove a small amount of color to reduce the filesize.
+Note that using this to reduce filesize will only work if the file is easily fittable within the size limit.
 This can be a number from 0 to 1, 0 being greyscale and 1 being full color.

     0
     0.4324